psidnell/ofexport2/doc/templates/README.md

             - [ ] Sub Task Y
             - [ ] Sub Task Z

-If you search for a node containing "X" as follows:
+You can search for an uncompleted Task containing "X" as follows:

-    of2 -te "name.contains(\"X\") && completed==false"
+    of2 -te 'name.contains("X") && completed==false'

-Then you will get:
+You will get:

     Folder
       Project
         [] Task X

-This may seem odd because normally when a node matches yoy'd see all nodes beneath.
+This might at first seem odd because it conflicts with what's been said - that when something matches we see it and everything beneath it.
+When seaching for a Project, when one matches we would see all Tasks beneath.
+However, the expression here applies to Tasks - and hence sub Tasks.

-However, because the expression applies tasks, even though the root task matches, the expression will also be applied to the sub tasks where it fails.
+Even though the root task matches, the matching continues and the expression will also be applied to the sub tasks where it fails.

-If you wanted to see all the children of the matching task whether completed or not and whatever their name you could try:
+If you wanted to see all the children of the matching task whether completed or not and whatever their name or state you could try:

-    of2 -te "(name.contains(\"X\") && completed==false) || included"
+    of2 -te '(name.contains("X") && completed==false) || included'

 And you would get: